vermont42/Podcasts/README.md

 * Average Length: 33:14

 ### Build Failed Podcast
 * Description: This Portuguese podcast is "about iOS, Swift and Computer Engineering.
-Every week, [the hosts discuss] quotodian topics [from their] work as developers and give tips on how to develop [one's] iOS career."
+Every week, [the hosts discuss] quotidian topics [from their] work as developers and give tips on how to develop [one's] iOS career."
 * Website: https://soundcloud.com/build-failed-podcast
 * Feed: http://feeds.soundcloud.com/users/soundcloud:users:765654994/sounds.rss
 * Twitter: [@BuildFailedCast](https://twitter.com/BuildFailedCast)